ACE x firstdraft Short-term Residency

 Opportunity

-The 2025 ACE x firstdraft Short-term Residency offers one South Australian artist the opportunity to develop and present a solo exhibition at firstdraft, Sydney.
-The artist will receive a 3-month studio residency at ACE with 24/7 access to the studios above the ACE gallery, sharing a creative, collaborative environment with the ACE Annual Studio Program artists.
+The 2026 ACE x firstdraft Short-term Residency offers one South Australian artist the opportunity to develop and present a solo exhibition at firstdraft, Sydney.
+The artist will receive a 3-month studio residency at ACE with 24/7 access to the studios above the ACE gallery, sharing a creative, collaborative environment with the ACE Studio Program artists.
 This residency is supported by an artist fee, materials budget and travel bursary, with the focus on a specific project in preparation for the artist’s interstate exhibition.
 This opportunity provides a unique chance to gain national recognition, expand professional networks, and collaborate within a dynamic studio environment.

 The Short-term Residency offers

-– 3-month rent–free studio space, from May – August 2025
+– 3-month rent–free studio space, from July – September 2026

 – Studios are approximately 20m² and feature 24/7 access, plus shared kitchen and breakout facilities